-Christie Nieman is an award-nominated author, editor, researcher and playwright.
-Her novel As Stars Fall (Pan Macmillan 2014), about the ecosystem of grief and the life of an endangered Australian bird, was a Notable Book of the 2015 CBCA awards.
-Her fiction and nonfiction appears in journals, newspapers and blogs including Meanjin, the Guardian and Booktopia.
-One of her best short nonfictions ‘Moving Helen Garner’s Books’ was first published in Meanjin and shared widely.
-She has been a contributing editor on a couple of prominent anthologies: Just Between Us, 2013; and Mothers and Others, 2015, which featured her fiction and nonfiction.
-Her critically acclaimed play, Call Me Komachi, received a Green-Room Award nomination, multiple productions, and publication by the Australian Script Centre’s showcase of the best Australian plays.
-She has held writers residencies and fellowships in Australia and Japan and has taught writing at Nanzan University in Japan and at the University of Melbourne.
-She is currently undertaking a doctorate in creative writing and ecocriticism at La Trobe University and chasing one-and-a-half year old twins.
+Christie Nieman is an award-nominated author, essayist and playwright.
+Her debut novel As Stars Fall (Pan Macmillan 2014), about ecosystems and grief, was a Notable Book of the 2015 CBCA awards.
+Her short fiction and nonfiction has appeared in journals and magazines including Meanjin, Canary, Overland and The Guardian.
+She has been a contributing editor on a couple of prominent commercial feminist anthologies: Just Between Us, 2013; and Mothers and Others, 2015, which featured her short fiction and nonfiction.
+Her critically acclaimed play, Call Me Komachi, received a Green-Room Award nomination, multiple productions, and publication by the Australian Script Centre.
+She has a PhD in Writing and Ecocriticism and lives and works in country Victoria.
+Her next novel is due out with Pan MacMillan in 2019.